 Can you buy canned soda instead of bottled?
 Yes.

 Being proactive can make this process easier.
-It just takes a small adjustment in your routine for serious payoff.
+It just takes a small adjustment in your routine for a serious payoff.
 Bring your own bags for groceries and avoid adding hundreds of plastic bags per year to a landfill.

 Plastic pollution is a growing problem primarily because we engineered plastics so well that they essentially last forever.
 They don’t biodegrade, but only break down into smaller and smaller pieces.